Other Guild Policies

 Applications may be made for restoration work costing up to £75,000.
 Projects costing in excess of that figure may be considered on their merits. (added 12/18)

-Applications for work costing £25,000 or less, net of recoverable VAT must be accompanied by a quotation from a bell hanger.
-Projects in excess of that sum must be accompanied by at least two quotations from bell hangers. (added 12/18)
+Applications for work costing in excess of £25,000, net of recoverable VAT must be accompanied by at least two quotations from bell hangers (added 3/21).

 The cost of professional fees (eg architect) is not grant eligible.

 Other major grants, legacies and donations will be taken into account.